Zlatan Ibrahimović

-Ibrahimović began his career at Malmö FF in 1999, and signed for Ajax two years later, where he gained a reputation as one of the most promising forwards in Europe.
-He departed two years later to sign for Juventus before joining domestic rivals Inter Milan in 2006, where he won three consecutive Serie A titles.
+Ibrahimović began his career at Malmö FF in 1999, and signed for Ajax two years later, where he won two Eredivisie titles and gained a reputation as one of the most promising forwards in Europe.
+He departed three years later to sign for Juventus before joining domestic rivals Inter Milan in 2006.
+At Inter Milan, he won three consecutive Serie A titles and saw his popularity soar.
 In the summer of 2009, he moved to Barcelona in one of the world's most expensive transfers.
-After just one season, he returned to Italy having signed for Inter's rival Milan.
-With them, he won the Serie A title in his debut season.
-In 2012, Ibrahimović joined Paris Saint-Germain, leading them to their first Ligue 1 title in 19 years and soon establishing himself as a leading figure in their dominance of French football.
-During his four-season stay in France, he won four consecutive Ligue 1 titles, was the top scorer in Ligue 1 for three seasons and became PSG's all-time leading goalscorer at the time.
-In 2016, he joined Manchester United on a free transfer and won his first European honour in his debut season.
-Ibrahimović joined American club LA Galaxy in 2018 and rejoined Milan in 2020, winning his fifth Serie A title in 2022.
+After just one season, he returned to Italy, signing for Inter's rival AC Milan.
+Back in Milan, he won the Serie A title in his debut season.
+In 2012, Ibrahimović joined Paris Saint-Germain, leading them to their first Ligue 1 title in 19 years while establishing himself as a leading figure in their dominance of French football.
+During his four-season stay in France, he won four consecutive Ligue 1 titles, numerous domestic cups, was the top scorer in Ligue 1 for three seasons and became PSG's all-time leading goalscorer by the time of his departure.
+In 2016, he joined Manchester United on a free transfer, re-uniting with José Mourinho and winning a treble in his first season.
+A serious knee injury in 2017 prevented him from playing for United regularly, after recovering Ibrahimović joined MLS club LA Galaxy in 2018.
+In January 2020, he returned to AC Milan and played a key role in reviving the Italian club, winning his fifth Serie A title in 2022.
+He announced his retirement at the end of the 22-23 season.